Last modified: May 24, 2009

 After last year's problems, I was really looking forward to attending this year.
 Once again, the four Yearkes and the three Ragaus were on a mission!
 I also feel good that I am writing this only a week after we went, so the information and impressions are still fresh in my mind.

-We started with the usual drill: Fernback Ramp, Court to Main, purchase many tickets, walk towards Church Street to start at the beginning.
+We started with the usual drill: Fernbach Ramp, Court to Main, purchase many tickets, walk towards Church Street to start at the beginning.
 No sense repeating all that again. :-)

 Things we enjoyed: